skllfi/sparkle/docs/docs/tweaks/optimize-nvidia-settings.md

     This tweak cannot be reversed.
 Must be done manually

-## This tweak sets the following NVIDIA Control Panel settings to maximize performance and reduce input lag:
+## This Changes the following NVIDIA Control Panel settings:

 - Image Scaling → Off
 - Ambient Occlusion → Off